 Members will serve without compensation except for authorized expenses in conjunction with their duties.
-Language was removed here

 3. Terms of Appointment

 Members shall be appointed by the Town Council for a term of three (3) years and shall commence to serve their terms immediately upon appointment and shall serve until their successor has qualified or are removed by the Town Council.